 The bottom range for the FICO Score model runs from 300 to 579, and, happily, has the fewest number of people at just 17%.
 Realistically, it’s highly unlikely for someone to have such horrible credit as to have a 300 score, those who have been through a messy bankruptcy could easily wind up at 400 or below.

 As with the FICO model, the lowest possible score someone can have through the VantageScore model is 300.
-The range of “very poor” scores in the VantageScore model is slightly smaller than in the FICO model, however, going from 300 to 549.
+The range of poor scores in the VantageScore model is slightly larger than in the FICO model, however, going from 300 to 600.
+Approximately 20.7% of people have bad VantageScores.

 Improving Your Credit Score